brianronayne/CryptoCoinPlotter/README.md

 - Include ability to calculate various techinical indicators using price data and plot these.
 - Create backtesting platform for possible trading strategies.
 - Further integration with Binance API to allow trades to be made automatically.
+- Include choice of various other popular exchanges etc. Coinbase.
+- Add functionality for various other securities e.g. stocks, commodities.